Non-Collision singularities in the Planar two-Center-two-Body problem: Proof of the main theorem

-\elm The lemma tells us Gerver map is a good approximation of the local map $\Loc$ for the real case $0<\mu\ll 1\ll \chi<\infty$ for the orbits of interest.
-Lemma \ref{LmLMC0} will be proven in Section \ref{ScC0Loc} where we also present some additional information about the local map (see Lemma~\ref{Lm: landau}).
+\elm Thus the condition that the orbit parameters of $Q_4$ (in particular $\bar{\theta}_4^+$) change significantly forces $Q_3$ and $Q_4$ to have a closer encounter.
+The lemma tells us that Gerver map is a good $C^0$ approximation of the local map $\Loc$ for the real case $0<1/\chi\ll\mu\ll 1$ for the orbits of interest.
+Lemma \ref{LmLMC0} will be proven in Section \ref{ScC0Loc}.